Hearings Division - Home Page

 Once the petition has been filed, it is given a docket number and assigned to an Administrative Law Judge (ALJ).
 The docket number will appear in the upper right-hand corner of all documents received from OAH.
 You must use this docket number to properly identify all pleadings or correspondence submitted for filing in your contested case file.
 A "Notice of Contested Case and Assignment" is sent to all parties.
 This notice will show the name of the ALJ who has been assigned to the case and will require that the agency submit any document which caused the filing of the contested case.

-If you have an attorney, all correspondence or documents will be mailed to your attorney.
-Attorneys must file a Notice of Representation which indicates the name, address, telephone number and State Bar Number of the attorney representing each party.
+If you have an attorney, all correspondence or documents will be sent to your attorney.
+Attorneys must file a Notice of Representation which indicates the name, address, email, telephone number and State Bar Number of the attorney representing each party.

-If you do not have an attorney, all correspondence or documents will be mailed to you at the address you provide OAH.
-YOU MUST KEEP OAH INFORMED OF YOUR CURRENT MAILING ADDRESS AND TELEPHONE NUMBER.
+If you do not have an attorney, all correspondence or documents will be mailed to you at the address you provide OAH via US Mail (standard filing) or email (e-filing).
+YOU MUST KEEP OAH INFORMED OF YOUR CURRENT MAILING ADDRESS, EMAIL AND TELEPHONE NUMBER.

 Soon after filing a petition, you may be notified that your case has been selected for a mediated settlement conference.
 A mediated settlement conference is a prehearing conference conducted by a neutral person, known as a mediator, who acts to encourage and facilitate settlement of the case.

 If your case is sent to a mediated settlement conference, you and the other party must agree on a mediator.
 OAH maintains a directory of mediators to assist you with this decision.
 This directory is available through this web site by clicking on "directory of mediators" in the previous sentence or by contacting the Office of Administrative Hearings.
 If you are unable to agree, the presiding ALJ will choose a mediator for you.
 In either circumstance, the petitioner's attorney shall file a Designation of Mediator form with the presiding ALJ.
 This form is normally mailed with the Order of Mediation.
 A copy is available by clicking on "Designation of Mediator" in the prior sentence.
 The parties are required to pay the cost of the mediated settlement conference.
 At the close of the mediated settlement conference, the mediator will file a written report with the presiding ALJ as to whether or not an agreement was reached by the parties.
 The report is made through a Report of Mediator form.
 This form is available by clicking on "Report of Mediator" in the prior sentence or by contacting the Office of Administrative Hearings.
 (As an alternative to mediation, you may be notified that an Administrative Law Judge will conduct a settlement conference.)